Antal Doráti: Biography

 Antal Doráti was born in Budapest to a Jewish family.
 His father Alexander Doráti was a violinist with the Budapest Philharmonic Orchestra and his mother Margit Kunwald was a piano teacher.

 He studied at the Franz Liszt Academy with Zoltán Kodály and Leó Weiner for composition and Béla Bartók for piano.
 His links with Bartók continued for many years: he conducted the world premiere of Bartók's Viola Concerto, as completed by Tibor Serly, with the Minneapolis Symphony Orchestra in 1949, with William Primrose as the soloist.

 He made his conducting debut in 1924 with the Budapest Royal Opera.

 As well as composing original works, he compiled and arranged pieces by Johann Strauss II for the ballet Graduation Ball (1940), premiered by the Original Ballet Russe in Sydney, Australia, with himself on the conductor's podium.
 For Ballet Theatre (later renamed American Ballet Theatre) he created scores for the ballets Bluebeard (1941) from music by Jacques Offenbach and The Fair at Sorochinsk (1943) from music by Modest Mussorgsky.

+After becoming a naturalized American citizen in 1943, Doráti held several positions during his first years in the United States; the New York Ballet Theater (1941–45), the Dallas Symphony Orchestra (1945–48) and the Minneapolis Symphony Orchestra (1949–60).
+He returned to the US in 1970 after a decade in Europe as conductor of the BBC Symphony Orchestra and Stockholm Philharmonic and lead seven seasons with the National Symphony Orchestra (with whom he would make a handful of recordings).

+Doráti's first experience with the Detroit Symphony Orchestra was in December 1953, when the orchestra was under the permanent direction of Paul Paray and held a recording contract with the American label Mercury Living Presence, which were considerably commercially successful.
+Doráti returned to conduct the Detroit Symphony Orchestra on two separate occasions in 1971 and 1975, before finally appearing in 1977 as the orchestra's new musical director.

 His autobiography, Notes of Seven Decades, was published in 1979.

 In 1983, Doráti was appointed an honorary Knight Commander of the Order of the British Empire (KBE).

 His wife was Ilse von Alpenheim, an Austrian pianist.

 Doráti died at the age of 82 in Gerzensee, Switzerland.